-There are a number of facilities to choose from when you’re facing a medical issue in DeKalb County.
+There are several facilities to choose from when you’re facing a medical issue.
 Most of the time, regardless of the hospital or facility, patients receive the care they need to recover from whatever is ailing them.
 In some instances, however, patients leave in a worse condition.
 When that happens, there’s the possibility a medical error was made.
 If you think you’ve been injured in a hospital, a DeKalb County medical malpractice lawyer can evaluate your situation and help you take legal action against the doctor, medical professional, or facility that caused you harm.

 There are several elements involved in pursuing a successful claim.
 You’ll need to be able to prove you were wrongfully harmed and suffered as a result.
 Doing so is a multi-step process that we can guide you through.
 To start, let’s take a look at how medical malpractice affects our area.

 According to a John Hopkins study, medical malpractice is the third-leading cause of death in the United States, after heart disease and cancer.
 This means that more than 250,000 patient deaths are the result of a physician or hospital error annually.

 While California, Texas, Florida, and New York experience the highest number of medical malpractice incidents based on population, those in Georgia are also affected.
 For example, a medical negligence lawsuit was filed in late 2019 in DeKalb County after doctors failed to correctly diagnose and treat a Fulton County man’s stroke.
 Because of their failure to diagnose, he suffered cognitive defects, the inability to move his left arm or leg, and difficulty speaking and swallowing.
 The patient is seeking full compensation.